ryanwilliamske/jua-hali-back/README.md

+# Jua-Hali is a disaster-tracking application

-# jua-hali-back
+## This is jua-hali-back
 Used alongside jua-hali-client
-See https://github.com/ryanwilliamske/jua-hali-client for the front end THANKS!
+See <a href="https://github.com/ryanwilliamske/jua-hali-client">this</a> for the front end THANKS!